TBW108/scKnockPath/README.md

 A statistical model to find differential pathways that are conditionally correlated with target phenotypes by deconfounding the effect of overlapping genes with FDR control.
 This framework requires the scRNA-seq data preprocessed by scanpy, target FDR and .gmt pathway database file as input and outputs a ranked list of pathways.

 ## 1. Create the Enviroment
+Run the following code to prepare the enviroment:
 `conda env create -f sckp_env.yml`

+If it fails, run the following code:
+`CFLAGS="-std=c99" conda env create -f sckp_env.yml`

 ## 2. Preprocess the Dataset